andela-megwali/ruby-music-library/README.md

       Below is a list of commands to perform actions in the library:
       **********************************************************************

+    Commands To Browse Full Lists Of Items In The Music Library ->  list songs
-    ->  list songs: Lists all the songs in the music library
+          Lists all the songs in the music library

+      ->  list artists
-    ->  list artists: Lists all the artists whose songs are in the music library
+          Lists all the artists whose songs are in the music library

+      ->  list genres
-    ->  list genres: Lists all the song genres available in the music library
+          Lists all the song genres available in the music library

+    Commands To Play A Selected Song Or Refine A Song List by Category ->  play song
-    ->  play song: Lists all songs in the library and plays any selected song number
+          Lists all songs in the library and plays any selected song number

+      ->  list artist
-    ->  list artist: Lists all songs with corresponding genre of any selected artist
+          Displays all songs with corresponding genre of any selected artist

+      ->  list genre
-    ->  list genre: Lists all songs with corresponding artist in any selected genre
+          Displays all songs with corresponding artist in any selected genre

+    Commands To Get Help Or Quit the Application
+      ->  help
-    ->  help: Presents this command/action menu at any time
+          Presents this command/action help menu at any time

+      ->  exit
-    ->  exit: Exits the music library
+          Exits the music library

     **********************************************************************